IHE/QRPH.CCG/input/pagecontent/CCG_v3_launch.md

-After processing the Apply Guidelines transaction response, the **Resulting Data** from this CARD **SHALL** be a MedicationDispense resource based on the CPGMedicationDispense[^20] profile.
+After processing the Apply Guidelines transaction response, the **Resulting Data** from this CARD **SHALL** be a MedicationDispense resource based on the CPGMedicationDispense[^20] profile with either status=completed or status=cancelled (with statusReason).
 The MedicationDispense resource **SHALL** reference the present Encounter in the MedicationDispense.context.